I-4-1-55.Numbering and Indexing the Administrative Record

 Consider the acknowledgment date (when shown) on documents such as the request for hearing and the request for review, as the date of the request; otherwise, use the date the form was completed.

-Prepare only one copy of the index and check that no items are missing; that the claimant's name and account number, etc., and all dates are correct; and that the page numbers run consecutively.
+Prepare only one copy of the index and check that no items are missing; that the claimant's name and account number and all dates are correct; and that the page numbers run consecutively.

-Section I-4-1-93 illustrates the format for a typical certified administrative record index.
-The index heading must show the claimant, wage earner, account number(s), and the name of any party acting on behalf of a minor child claimant or deceased or incapable adult claimant (e.g., Mary Doe (Substitute Party) O/B/O John Doe (Deceased) or Mary Doe (Mother) O/B/O John Doe (A Minor Child).
+Show, on the index heading, the claimant, wage earner, account number(s), and the name of any party acting on behalf of a minor child claimant or deceased or incapable adult claimant (e.g., Mary Doe (Substitute Party) O/B/O John Doe (Deceased) or Mary Doe (Mother) O/B/O John Doe (A Minor Child).